 - 12.1.
-The Commission will determine at each Regulatory Review, the Transportation Licensee's Allowed Cost of Internal Gas Consumption for each year of the next Regulatory Period.
-Allowed Cost of Internal Gas Consumption is an input to Allowed Revenue and subsequently the Base Tariff. - 12.2.
-The Allowed Cost of Internal Gas Consumption will represent a forecast of the Transportation Licensee's costs of purchasing gas to cover internal gas consumption including of losses and of gas consumed in compressors
+The Commission will determine at each Regulatory Review, Distribution Licensee's Allowed Cost of Internal Gas Consumption for each year of the next Regulatory Period.
+The Allowed Cost of Internal Gas Consumption is an input to Allowed Revenue and subsequently the Base Tariff. - 12.2.
+The Allowed Cost of Internal Gas Consumption will represent a forecast of the Distribution Licensee's costs of purchasing gas to cover internal gas consumption.